New Fire Retardant Regulations for External Cladding

 On 1 January 2017 a restriction on the use of combustible external cladding was published as part of Amendment 4 of Acceptable Solutions C/AS2–7.

-The amendment removes this dispensation so all cladding for buildings over 7m high requires a fire test.
-The test is small-scale cone calorimeter test to ISO 5660 that provides a total and peak heat release rate of the material.
+All cladding for buildings over 10m high requires a fire test.
+The test is small-scale cone calorimeter test to ISO 5660 that provides a total and peak heat release rate of the material or alternatively NFP285 full wall test may be used.
 The logic is - the higher the heat release rate the more combustible the material.
+Timber claddings with fire retardant treatment are required to be pre-weathered according to ASTM2898 test method prior to fire testing.

 A cladding system is defined as the outside or exterior weather-resistant surface of a building and this includes cladding, underlays, cavity components, windows, doors and all penetrations, flashings, seals, joints and junctions.